Updated 13 Feb 2021

 Chief among them were José Weiss and Handley Page in the UK, and Igor Etrich in Germany.
 Yet when these pioneers copied such wing forms, with or without a tailplane, they found it necessary to add a tail fin before their planes would fly straight.
 Weiss returned to painting, Etrich to a conventional tail and Page to a conventional straight wing as well as a tail.
 The Zanonia agenda was proving a miserable failure.

 Their contemporary JW Dunne shared, even exceeded, their passion for a safe and stable aeroplane.
 He was a creative thinker and experimenter, not given to advanced mathematics (whatever some commentators claim).
 His approach was to make hundreds of small models and methodically tweak each one over and over to see how it flew.
 His writer friend HG Wells described them as being made of "cane, paper and elastic", though most of the later ones were just tiny paper planes less than 4 in (10 cm) in span and with one or two sewing pins for noseweight.
 Nevertheless in 1910 his D.5 became the world's first certified stable aeroplane, officially witnessed by none other than Orville Wright and his lawyer.
+He rose to high office and honour in the Society, sitting on its ruling Council and earning too its first ever Certifiate of Fellowship (now in the Science Museum archives).
 He himself had a unique grasp of the theory at that time, which he expounded to the Aeronautical Society of Great Britain in 1913.
+It quickly became public knowledge, published not only in the Society's own journal but also serialised in Flight a few months later.
 Not being a mathematician, his understanding was almost wholly intuitive, born of watching seagulls, thinking everything over and experimenting with his endless models.
-He could confidently state, "But the aeroplane does these things, and if the theory does not give warranty to the practice, then it is the theory which is wrong."
+He could confidently state in the ensuing extended discussion that, "The aeroplane does do these things, and if the theory does not give warranty to the practice, then it is the theory which is wrong."
 And yes, mainstream theory remained lethally wrong for the next century.

 Dunne was unimpressed by Ahlborn's Zanonia seed, having gone a rather different and more thorough route.
 He realised that the upturned trailing edges were what made the wing directionally unstable.
 In the slightest wind the seeds would zigzag crazily all over the place as they flew.
 This was no doubt good for wider seed dispersal, or for a bird dodging in and out among the trees, but hopeless for a stable aeroplane.
 A better solution could be found in seagulls.
 These birds could soar for significant periods, making no perceptible movement of their wings, while their small tails were not needed, closed up and tucked away to minimise drag.
 Yet they could still manoeuvre adroitly when they wanted to.
 Dunne observed the gulls more closely than most, for his sister May would draw them in by feeding them, allowing him to observe their manoeuvrings from close quarters.
 This close-up observation revealed that they banked by dipping down the leading edge of an outer wing.
 This had the same effect on lift as raising a trailing aileron.
 Indeed, the leading edge there tended to have a permanent slight droop.
 This helped impart the same washout as seen on the Zanonia, but its effect on drag and directional yaw was quite different.
 Dunne found that, crucially, provided the wing was swept then turning down the leading edge towards the tip made it stable in both pitch and yaw.